 The information required by this item is included in Part II, Item 7 of this report under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management."

-Report of Independent Registered Public Accounting Firm
+Report of Ernst & Young LLP, Independent Registered Public Accounting Firm

-The Board of Directors and Shareholders of Atlantic Capital Bancshares, Inc.
+To the Shareholders and the Board of Directors of Atlantic Capital Bancshares, Inc.